-Very thick and club shaped.
-The stem is usually finely reticulated meaning it has a net shaped raised pattern on the surface.
+Very thick and club shaped and usually finely reticulated meaning it has a net shaped raised pattern on the surface.
 The reticulation is most pronounced near the top.
 The color can vary from whitish cream to reddish brown.
 It can become cylindrical at maturity.
 Ring absent.
 Interior solid.

 include Boletus variipes which has a dry, tan cap and grows with oak, Tylopilus felleus